anibalaab14/shaperbox-app-createusers/README.md

 # FOR DEPLOY

 for deploy in production:
-- git push jeroku master
+- git push heroku master

 # FOR PUSH